abelard's home socialism, sociology, supporting documents described Children and television violence

 Next, the prime minister, Elizabeth Borne is to talk to the distributors this Tuesday (26th September) regarding ways to help hard-pressed drivers as fuel prices continue to soar.

-In anticiation of this, today, Tuesday, Michel-Édouard Leclerc, boss of the famous mass distribution brand, announced that the 750 E.Leclerc hypermarket service stations across France, “will sell gasoline daily at cost price” from this Friday, September 29.
+In anticipation of this, today, Tuesday, Michel-Édouard Leclerc, boss of the famous mass distribution brand, announced that the 750 E.Leclerc hypermarket service stations across France, “will sell gasoline daily at cost price” from this Friday, September 29.

 “That clearly means without profit and every day, not just on weekends like during our previous operations, an act of solidarity with all customers frightened by the increases and whose purchasing power is very impacted,” he further argues.